+We have placed cookies on your device to help make this website better.
 If you continue without changing your settings, we'll assume that you are happy to receive all cookies on the SERC website.
-Read More Information

 Freedom of Information Act (2000) extends the public’s rights of access to information held by public authorities, including further and higher education institutions, and imposes a number of obligations on them.